Background pattern

 • Severe allergic reaction that causes difficulty breathing or dizziness.

-• Hypokalemia: low potassium levels in the blood that can cause muscle weakness, cramps, or irregular heartbeats.
+• Hypokalemia: low potassium level in the blood, which can cause muscle weakness, contractions, or abnormal heart rhythm.

 • Panic attack.